WSMorrison/Secret-model-club/README.md

         -The website name is in a color and font that is reminiscent of rubber stamps on manila folders indicating that things are secret.
         -The website name is in a translucent box over the image.
         -The splash image and the translucent box are responsive to different screen sizes.
-        -The slash image grows to a maximum size to maintain resolution and is set over a responsive, blurred background of the same image on very large screens.
+        -The splash image grows to a maximum size to maintain resolution and is set over a responsive, blurred background of the same image on very large screens.

 ![Screenshot of navigation bar and splash image.](/assets/images/readme-images/Nav_bar_splash_scrngrb.png)